 Homemade Italian Sausage

-You can make your own homemade Italian sausage its easy to do.
+You can make homemade Italian Sausage from scratch.
+It's easy to recreate Italian sausage at home.

 - 1 tablespoon salt